Tractable Probabilistic Models for Investment Planning: Experimental Results

-In this experiment, we analyze how the reliability of SPN–based investment planning evolves as a function of the amount of training data available, following the insight in section \ref{sec:spn_fitting}.
-The goal is to evaluate whether the probabilistic representation learned by the SPN can accurately capture the operational boundaries of the system, with a primary objective of respecting the adequacy constraint, which limits the probability of experiencing power shortfalls below a safety threshold (e.g., $\mathbb{P}(\text{shortfall}) \leq \varepsilon$, where $\varepsilon=5\%$).
+This experiment evaluates how the reliability of SPN–based investment planning varies with the availability of training data, building on the analysis in \autoref{sec:spn_fitting}.
+The objective is to assess whether the learned probabilistic model accurately captures operational feasibility boundaries while keeping the adequacy probability above the threshold, i.e, $\mathbb{P}(\Delta(x,\xi) \leq \tau) \geq 1-\varepsilon$ (with $\varepsilon=5\%$).

-We conducted simulations across five dataset availability levels, corresponding to $10\%$, $25\%$, $50\%$, $75\%$, and $100\%$ of the total generated dataset (45,000 realizations).
-For each level, and for 30 iterations to ensure statistical robustness, we executed our pipeline: 1) randomly sampling a smaller version of the dataset, 2) fitting an SPN using the best hyperparameters we found through a Bayesian search, and 3) obtaining the optimal solution that minimizes \eqref{eq:practical_objective}.
-The experiment’s design proposes a realistic planning scenario in which data availability is limited, for instance, when only a subset of operational histories or synthetic realizations is accessible for training.
-We kept as a reference the complete dataset, which yields the best estimations we could access of our adequacy constraint.
-Finally, we compared four different optimization methods:
+We consider five data availability regimes corresponding to $10\%$, $25\%$, $50\%$, $75\%$, and $100\%$ of the full dataset (45,000 realizations).
+For each regime, 30 independent trials are performed to ensure statistical robustness.
+Each trial consists of: (i) randomly sampling the dataset, (ii) training an SPN using hyperparameters selected via Bayesian optimization, and (iii) solving the investment problem defined in \eqref{eq:practical_objective}.
+This setup reflects realistic planning conditions in which only partial operational or synthetic data are available.
+The full dataset serves as a reference benchmark, providing the most accurate estimate of the adequacy probability.
+We compare the SPN--based methods against two scenario--based approaches: